sebelga/portfolio_tracker_website/documentation/docs/getting_started.md

 - To make external request.
 This is _only_ required to be able to fetch live prices (crypto and options).
 None of your transactions data is stored anywhere.

+- To manage scripts and setup triggers for automated snapshots.

 ### Update Current Prices

 Once you have set your API keys (if needed) we can update the current prices.
 Under the "Extensions" menu > "Portfolio tracker", click on "Update prices".